-The smallest planet in regards to both mass and volume is Mercury —this tiny world is nearly 20 times less massive than Earth, and its diameter is about times 2 ½ smaller.
+There are a couple of different ways to measure how “big” something is.
+The first is an object’s mass (how much matter it contains) and the second is its volume (how much space it takes up).
+The smallest planet in regards to both mass and volume is Mercury — at 4,879 km across and 3.3010 x 1023 kg, this tiny world is nearly 20 times less massive than Earth, and its diameter is about 2½ times smaller.
 In fact, Mercury is closer in size to our Moon than to Earth.